Frequently Asked Questions (FAQs)

 See below for frequently asked questions.
 Please email us at lawpgs@hku.hk if your questions have not yet been answered.

-See Q15-18 for FAQs specifically for non-local students.
+See Q15 – 19 for FAQs specifically for non-local students.

-See Q19 for FAQs specifically for LLM (Arb&DR) students.
+See Q20 for FAQs specifically for LLM (Arb&DR) students.

 1. If my first degree is in a discipline other than law, am I eligible for admission to the Master of Laws and Master of Common Law programmes?

-The University accepts admission of students with a degree in a discipline other than law with at least second class honours accepted by the University for this purpose and have at least two years relevant experience and professional qualifications.
+The Faculty accepts admission of students with a degree in a discipline other than law with at least second-class honours, and have at least two years of relevant experience and/or professional qualifications.

 Do I need to satisfy the English language requirement for the LLMs and MCL programmes?